-If the program(s) you are applying to require letters of recommendation, a resume or CV, a personal statement, or other documents, these can be submitted or requested through our online application process.
-It is your responsibility to ensure all deadlines and requirements are met.
+If the program(s) the student is applying to requires letters of recommendation, a resume or CV, a personal statement, or other documents, these can be submitted or requested through the online application process.
+It is the student's responsibility to ensure all deadlines and requirements are met.